kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Politics</summary>
     Continental politics are just so thrilling, with the upheaval and the betrayals and the drama of it all.
 Much better than any play you've seen or book you've read.
 You love keeping up with the political current events in a kingdom and always know what is going on with the ruler or officials of any country in the present day.
 Ancient history is a snoozefest and you don't care about a bunch of dead people, but for anything that is happening right now, you obsessively look for news and updates.
-You have Expertise on any check regarding information on current events, including how to gain the information you seek.
+You have <b>Expertise</b> on any check regarding information on current events, including how to gain the information you seek.
   </details>
   </div>
 </details>

 <details>
-  <summary>Culture (Group)</summary>
+  <summary>Culture (<b>Group</b>)</summary>
   <div markdown="1">
-  Culture is a group of skills that involves the knowledge of other cultures (also known as anthropology), each skill being a different culture.
+  Culture is a <b>group</b> of skills that involves the knowledge of other cultures (also known as anthropology), each skill being a different culture.
 You are always assumed to be proficient with your own culture.
 Skill with one Culture would not give you knowledge of any other culture.
 Each time you choose this skill, you must select a specific culture.
   <br/><br/>
   You know the basics about the customs, philosophies, laws, rituals, religious beliefs, languages, and art of a culture, allowing you to know what behaviors are acceptable.
 This can help you to get beyond any ethnic or racial divide, and to be treated warmly by other types of folk, provided you treat them in a similar manner.
 Proficiency with this skill allows you to treat other skills, like Courtier, History, Law and Religion, as if you belonged to that culture.
 The main known cultures in Golarion are.
   <br/><br/>Human cultures: